SebastianWolf-SAP/cloud-sdk-currency-conversion/README.md

 ## License

-This project is licensed under Apache 2.0 as noted in the [license file](https://github.com/sap-staging/cloud-sdk-currency-conversion/blob/main/LICENSES/Apache-2.0.txt).
+Copyright 2018-2021 SAP SE or an SAP affiliate company and cloud-sdk-currency-conversion contributors.
+This project is licensed under Apache 2.0 as noted in the [license file](LICENSE).
+Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/cloud-sdk-currency-conversion).